By L.D. Studio · 2026-06-24 · 5 min read

 Every fee TikTok Shop charges sellers in 2026 —explained with examples and an interactive calculator at the end.
 TikTok Shop is the fastest-growing marketplace of 2024–2026, and most new sellers only know the headline 6% referral fee.
 The real TikTok fee stack is closer to 12%–15% —and with creator commission, can go above 22%.
 This post breaks down every fee, when it applies, and how to model it before you source a product.

-Applied when you sell to a buyer outside your seller region.
-So a US-based seller shipping to a UK buyer pays an extra 1%.
-A US-based seller shipping to a US buyer doesn't pay this.
+Applied when you sell to a buyer outside your seller region — a US seller shipping to a UK buyer pays an extra ~1%.
+A US-to-US order doesn't pay this.

 The most volatile fee.
-You choose a commission rate (1%–50%) that TikTok influencers earn when they successfully promote your product.
-This is ON TOP of the base commission, payment processing, and cross-border fee.
+You choose a commission rate (0%–30%) that TikTok influencers earn when they successfully promote your product.
+This is ON TOP of the 6% referral fee and FBT.
 Set to 0% if you don't use the TikTok affiliate program.

 Example: $29.99 product with 10% creator commission = $3.00 paid to the creator.